 Keep them in the oven for about 3 minutes or until the peel turn dark brown (almost black!).

 Remember we want it softened, not melted!
 The best way to tell if your butter is softened is to poke it with a clean finger.
 If your finger leaves an imprint, it’s ready!
+For help, see How to Quickly and Easily Soften Butter.

-Use a hand or stand mixer (I used this Hand Mixer) to beat your banana, butter, sugar, and vanilla together for about 2-3 minutes until combined.
+Cream the butter with the mashed banana, brown sugar, and vanilla extract.
+Use a hand or stand mixer to beat for about 2-3 minutes until combined.
 You may still see some banana clumps, but that’s okay.

-Add the flour, baking soda, cornstarch, salt, cinnamon, and nutmeg.
+Next, add the flour, baking soda, cornstarch, salt, cinnamon, and nutmeg.
 Use your mixer again to combine until smooth.

 Use a rubber spatula to scrape down the sides, making sure to integrate any dry ingredients that are stuck to the bowl.